Information on the processing of personal data

 Scheduled deletion dates of data groups

-Messages sent to the ticketing system of STUK’s Communications via the Stuk.fi online service will not be deleted unless the data subject requests this.
+Messages sent to the ticketing system of STUK’s Registry via the Stuk.fi online service will not be deleted unless the data subject requests this.

 Implementation of data subjects’ rights